-Physical Therapist Assistant Job Outlook
+What Kind of Physical Therapist Assistant Job Opportunities Are There?

 The states with the most job growth for Physical Therapist Assistant are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or District of Columbia.
 These states have the worst job growth for this type of profession.

-Salary for a Physical Therapist Assistant
+Physical Therapist Assistant Salary

 The salary for Physical Therapist Assistants ranges between about $33,780 and $79,810 a year.